glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Storing data

-Using the `FIND_NODE(id)` procedure, *storing* and making data *persistant* is trivial.
+Using the `FIND_NODE(id)` procedure, *storing* and making data *persistent* is trivial.

 $\rightarrow$ Use $k$ closest node to store and persist the data.

-- To ensure persistence in the precense of *node failures*, every node periodically republishes the key-value pair to the $k$ closest nodes.
+- To ensure persistence in the presence of *node failures*, every node periodically republishes the key-value pair to the $k$ closest nodes.
 - Updating scheme can be implemented.
 For example: delete data after 24 after publication to limit stale information.

 ---